 What Can I Use Shopify For?

-It’s a fully hosted all-in-one ecommerce platform, so that question should be obvious, right?
+It’s a fully hosted all-in-one ecommerce website builder, so that question should be obvious, right?
 But the truth is that you could always just open up an Etsy shop or, heck, why not just make an eBay profile and sell your wares on there?
 Because you’re looking for a robust platform that you can house your entire business within, and that’s where Shopify comes in.

 While perusing the reviews of Shopify, you’ll see a wide range of valid opinions, but they’re coming from just a wide range of people.
 They have different goals, niches, industries, experience, the list goes on.
 However, if you use Shopify, you’re doing (very generally) one or more of four things: